athielenhaus/Handwriting-Recognition-with-Tensorflow/README.md

 __Primary tools used:__
 - for Model Development: Python, Tensorflow and Keras
-- for Website Development and Model Deployment: Javascript, HTML, CSS, Tensorflow.js, OpenCV
+- for Website Development and Model Deployment: Javascript, HTML, CSS, Tensorflow.js
+- for Image Preprocessing: OpenCV

 ## Model Development:
-For this project, a prepared dataset of 70,000 images of handwritten digits was used.
-The dataset already includes a training set (60,000 images) and test set (10,000 images).
-The data was provided in CSV format.
+For this project, the well-known [MNIST dataset of handwritten digits](https://en.wikipedia.org/wiki/MNIST_database) was used.
+The dataset includes a training set of 60,000 images and test set of 10,000 images.
+The data is provided in CSV format.

 The steps taken included:
 - Scale images and one-hot encode target values